Your Morning Smoothie Making You Sick? Avoid 5 Ingredients

 Fruits are no doubt going to play a major role in almost any smoothie, being highly packed with vitamins, fiber, and antioxidants.
 Not all fruits differ in their sugar values.
 While it is true that natural sugars have an edge over their processed counterparts, high consumption can lead to a rise in blood sugar, along with mood swings and energy crashes.

 High-sugar fruits like bananas, mangoes, and pineapples can load your smoothie up with fructose.
 Yes, it is occurring naturally, but your body processes fructose differently compared to glucose.
-Excessive fructose puts a higher burden on the liver, leading to insulin resistance and fat storage.
+Intake of high fructose puts a higher burden on the liver, which can lead to insulin resistance and fat storage.

 Solution: